terranovaaleks/c-/lab_01.md

 #### g++ compiler questions

 #### Where can you find the manual to g++?
+...
+  > man g++
+...

 ####     What is the purpose of _-Wall_ and _-g_, when passed as arguments to _g++_?

+         This enables all the warnings about constructions that some users consider questionable, and that are easy to avoid (or modify to prevent the warning), even in conjunction with macros.
+-Wall turns on the following warning flags related to C++:

+           -Waddress -Warray-bounds=1 (only with -O2)
+           -Wc++11-compat
+           -Wc++14-compat
+           -Wchar-subscripts
+           -Wenum-compare (in C/ObjC; this is on by default in C++) -Wcomment
+           -Wmaybe-uninitialized
+           -Wnonnull
+           -Wopenmp-simd
+           -Wparentheses
+           -Wpointer-sign
+           -Wreorder
+           -Wreturn-type
+           -Wsequence-point
+           -Wsign-compare (only in C++)
+           -Wstrict-aliasing
+           -Wstrict-overflow=1
+           -Wswitch
+           -Wtrigraphs
+           -Wuninitialized
+           -Wunknown-pragmas
+           -Wunused-function
+           -Wunused-label
+           -Wunused-value
+           -Wunused-variable
+           -Wvolatile-register-var

+           Note that some warning flags are not implied by -Wall.
+Some of them warn about constructions that users generally do not consider questionable, but which occasionally you might wish to check for; others warn about constructions that are necessary or hard to avoid in some cases, and there is no simple way to modify the code to suppress the warning.
+           Some of them are enabled by -Wextra but many of them must be enabled individually.

 ####     How can you store the previous mentioned flags in a variable in the makefile?

 #### Find and write down 3 other arguments tp _g++_ that you think might be useful and write a short motivation why you selected these specific 3 arguments.

 ####   What is the difference between an object file, and an executable?

+An executable file is a file that can be loaded (copied) by a loader into memory and executed by the cpu.
+An object file contains machine instructions for the cpu but lack memory locations but instead uses symbols.

+To be able to create a executable file linking is performed.
+Linking is the process of collecting and combining pieces of code which could be object files for example where the linker replace the symbols in the object files with memory locations.
+When compiling with gcc or g++ a code written in c or c++ undergo different stages.

+1.) preprossesing (translate the source into ASCII intermediate file .i ) 2.) compilation  (translate .i file into ASCII assembly-language file .S) 3.) assembly     (translate .S into binary realocatable object file .o) 4.) linking

+An object file is produced by going through step 1,2,3 which means that it contains realocatable entries (symbols) which the step 4.) replaces with real memory locations.